 - Abdominal pain

-Things to note about Prezcobix
+Things to consider before starting Prezcobix

 As with any medication, there are several very rare but serious risks that need to be considered before taking Prezcobix.
 Your healthcare provider can help determine what issues you may be at risk for and help determine what treatment options are the safest for you.
 It’s also important to remember that the risk of one or more of these issues occurring is low, and the benefits of treating the virus often greatly outweigh the risks.